DeRidder USO Building: History

 The DeRidder USO opened November 28, 1941, was accepted by the United Service Organization on December 1, 1941, and served permanent party and visitor members of the armed services of the United States from DeRidder Army Air Base, as well as Camp Polk.

 More than 500 USO's were built for our service men during World War II and some in foreign lands.
 What sets this one apart is that it was the first USO not built on a military reservation and built specifically for, and donated to, the USO.
 The second USO in Galveston opened 24 hours later.

 Civic Center records show that 89,000 soldiers visited the DeRidder USO, 15,000 had showers, and 27,000 saw movies during the time it was an active USO.

 Current

 The building now serves as the community Civic Center for Beauregard Parish.
 Plaques commemorating Generals Bradley, Mark Clark, Eisenhower, Marshall and Patton, along with their pictures, hang on the walls near the entrances of meeting halls named in their honor.
-Fort Polk or Louisiana does not have a USO at this time.
+Fort Johnson or Louisiana does not have a USO at this time.
 The museum also boasts a Norden bombsight, a very rare item.